 Teach for Palestine Program (2-3 Months)Volunteer in a Journalism Program in Palestine

-There is also the opportunity for volunteers to combine programs if they wish in order to gain more experience and broaden their understanding across multiple issues.
-For example, participants can volunteer in the Women’s Rights Program for two weeks and then volunteer with the Community Development Project the following week.
+Volunteers can also combine programs to gain more experience and broaden their understanding of multiple issues.
+For example, they can volunteer in the Women’s Rights Program for two weeks and then with the Community Development Project the following week.

 Practical Information